Photoemission tomography of excitons in 2D systems: momentum-space signatures of correlated electron-hole wave functions: Introduction

 This is in contrast to Green's function methods, where the inclusion of Coulomb correlation between electron and hole, in conjunction with the screened exchange interaction, successfully describes bound electron-hole states.
-The \gls{negf} method is particularly powerful for simulating excited systems through explicit time propagation, capturing the effects of many-body interactions, such as electron-electron and electron-phonon scattering, via self-energy corrections~\cite{Stefanucci2025}.
+The non-equilibrium Greens function (NEGF) method is particularly powerful for simulating excited systems through explicit time propagation, capturing the effects of many-body interactions, such as electron-electron and electron-phonon scattering, via self-energy corrections~\cite{Stefanucci2025}.
 The photo\-emission signal is then derived from the lesser Green's function and the matrix element~\cite{Freericks2009}, with the former resulting from the non-equilibrium occupation due to the pump pulse and the latter accounting for the effects of the probe pulse.
-However, due to the complexity of the method, \gls{tarpes} simulations within the \gls{negf} framework have so far been restricted to model systems or Wannier Hamiltonians~\cite{Perfetto2016,Schueler2021}, often neglecting the influence of the probe pulse~\cite{Rustagi2018,Sangalli2021}.
+However, due to the complexity of the method, trARPES simulations within the NEGF framework have so far been restricted to model systems or Wannier-Hamiltonians~\cite{Perfetto2016,Schueler2021}, often neglecting the transition probability to the photoelectron state induced by the probe pulse~\cite{Rustagi2018,Sangalli2021}.

-In one-step models for photoemission, such probe pulse effects are encoded in the photoemission matrix element.
+In one-step models for photoemission, these effects are encoded in the photoemission matrix element.
 Matrix element effects are not only crucial for accurately describing the photoemission process itself, but also encode rich information about quantum geometrical effects~\cite{Torma2023,Kang2025}, such as the Berry curvature~\cite{Cho2018,Schueler2020} or orbital angular momentum~\cite{Unzelmann2021,Schueler2020a}.
-Moreover, in organic or hybrid organic/inorganic systems, matrix element effects may easily become the dominant contribution to the observed angular dependence in the photoemission signal, forming the basis of the successful \gls{pot} approach~\cite{Adawi1964,Feibelman1974,Puschnig2009a}.
+Moreover, in organic or hybrid organic/inorganic systems, matrix element effects may easily become the dominant contribution to the observed angular dependence in the photoemission signal, forming the basis of the successful photoemission orbital tomography (POT) approach~\cite{Adawi1964,Feibelman1974,Puschnig2009a}.

-For organic molecules, \gls{pot} has recently been conceptually extended to \gls{expot}~\cite{Kern2023a}, which establishes a direct connection between the angular distributions observed in \gls{tarpes} and the real-space and momentum-space structure of excitonic wave functions.
-However, this earlier work was limited to non-periodic systems, such as isolated molecules, thereby restricting its applicability to condensed-phase materials and low-dimensional crystals.
+For organic molecules, POT has recently been conceptually extended to exciton photoemission orbital tomography (exPOT)~\cite{Kern2023a}, which establishes a direct connection between the angular distributions observed in trARPES and the real-space and momentum-space structure of excitonic wave functions.
+However, this earlier work was limited to non-periodic systems, such as isolated molecules, thereby excluding its applicability to condensed-phase materials and low-dimensional crystals.